CumulusNetworks/docs/content/cumulus-linux-53/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 weight: 125
 toc: 3
 ---
 In addition to the CLI, NVUE supports a REST API.
+Instead of accessing Cumulus Linux using SSH, you can interact with the switch using an HTTP client, such as cURL or a web browser.

 ## Access the NVUE API